Sukkur: Climate

-Sukkur has a hot desert climate (Köppen climate classification BWh), characterised by extremely hot and hazy summers with warm winters.
+Sukkur has a hot desert climate (Köppen climate classification BWh), characterised by extremely hot and hazy summers with mild and foggy winters.
 Sukkur is known for its extremely hot summers, and was described as the hottest city in British India.
 Wind speed is low throughout the year, and sunshine is abundant.
 Summer temperatures regularly surpass 50 °C. Dry heat is experienced starting April to early June until the Monsoon season starts to arrive.
 Monsoons in Sukkur are not very wet, but bring high dew points, resulting in high heat indices.
 Monsoons recede by September, but it is not until late October that the short lived autumn season is experienced before the onset of the region's cool winters.
 The average annual rainfall of Sukkur is 159.6 mm and mainly occurs in the monsoon season.
 The highest annual rainfall ever is 698 mm, recorded in 2022 and the lowest annual rainfall ever is 0 mm in 1941.

 Demography

 Sukkur is the third largest city in Sindh after Karachi and Hyderabad.
 The population of Sukkur is 551,357 according to the 2017 Census of Pakistan.
 Around 70% of the population speaks Sindhi natively, while 20% of the population speaks Urdu natively.
-Roughly 96% of the city is Muslim, while the remaining 4% comprise other minorities, overwhelmingly Hindus.